ServiceS & ProgramS

 School-Based Health Care in Barbour County, WV

 Getting health care for your child can be complicated.
 Many doctors only offer appointments during the school day, and their offices might be far from school.
 To see the doctor, your child might have to miss school and you might have to leave work.
 School-based health centers make going to the doctor as simple as walking down the hall.
 Local health care groups, such as a community health center or health department, run most school-based health centers.
 This is the exact situation at the school-based health centers run by Barbour Community Health Association.
-Health care workers like nurses and physicians assistants staff the Brandon Wellness Center, located in Philip Barbour High School and the ABU Wellness Center at Alderson Broaddus University.
+Health care workers like nurses and physicians assistants staff the Brandon Wellness Center, located in Philip Barbour High School and the AB Wellness Center at Alderson Broaddus University.
 Our school-based health centers provide a range of health care services.
 Services include check-ups, counseling, medication distribution, sports physicals and regular visits for problems like asthma and diabetes.

 Specializing in Women’s Health in Philippi and Belington, WV